MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

    <li>As the owner of the site, I want my potential customers to have a place where they can enjoy playing a challenging quiz to entertain online users. </li>
     <li>As the owner, I want the website to be fully interactive and responsive to any screen sizes our users have.</li>
     <li>As the owner, I want a website that is accessible to anyone.</li>
-    <li>As the owner, I want a site that will follow the branding that has been established by nteh franchise.</li>
+    <li>As the owner, I want a site that will follow the branding that has been established by the franchise.</li>
     <li> As the owner, I want a site that will have the potential to be built upon in the future.</li>
     <li> As the owner, I want the customers to easily recieve feedback through email and on the screen infront of them.</li>
 </ol>